 XX emergency services district sets budget for 2020-2021 year

 XX, Texas – Today, XX County Emergency Services District (ESD) No. X announced its budget for the 2020-2021 year.
-The budget is set at $X and will first responders in XX County.
+The budget is set at $X and will help first responders in XX County protect property and lives in the communities they serve.
 ESDs are a political subdivision of the state of Texas similar to a school district or hospital district.
 Each ESD provides fire protection and emergency medical response in its local community.

 “XX County emergency services district is dedicated to the protection and preservation of property and life within our community,” XX, chief of X ESD, said.
 We are confident the brave men and women that serve as first responders will continue to have what they need to fulfill their mission.”